ralflorent/namefully/readme.md

 > NOTE: This option can help to trick the utility and allow us to use it for
 > unsupported languages or inner contents like prefixes or suffixes.
 For example,
-> the Cyrillic alphabet will not pass the validation rules.
+> the Hindi characters will not pass the validation rules.
 Or, the Spanish
 > equivalent for `Mr` => `Sr` will cause a failure of the utility.
 Do note though
 > you risk facing some validation errors for certain API.